Login

 How to Drag Out an Elk

 Several years ago I found myself in a hidden drainage surrounded by bugling bulls.
 I’ve since come to call this particular drainage the Elevator Shaft, as three of its sides are almost vertical.
-It was my first time hunting there, and there were so many bulls sounding off that I was all but certain I would be packing meat that evening.
+It was my first time hunting there, and there were so many bulls sounding off that I was all but certain I would drag out Elk meat that evening.

 Given that I was four miles from the gated trailhead, I presumptuously began developing an exit strategy.
 Of course, I knew our group of four would eventually be able to load our packs and ethically remove an elk from that distance, but it would come at a cost.